dustinpfister/blog_posts/_posts/threejs-examples-scene-shake.md

 When I made this shake module and the demos that make use of it I was using three.js version r127.
 In the future it is possible that the code examples here will break on newer versions of three.js as code breaking changes are made all the time to three.js.
 Always take care to note how old a post is, or any mentions of versions of external assets used when making use of code examples on the open web.

-### 1.1 - The shake module ( r0 ) and event driven demo
+## 1 - The shake module ( r0 ) and event driven demo

+In this section I will be going over the state of the first version of this shake module and an event driven demo of the module.
+This crude start of the module is a little weird, but never the less when used as intended it will result in a kind of shake effect.

+### 1.1 - The shake module ( r0 )

 This module has a public create method that I can use in a project to create an instance of what I am calling a shake object.
-This shake object will contain data about the current state of the shake such as the max values to use for postion and rotation ranges.
+This shake object will contain data about the current state of the shake such as the max values to use for position and rotation ranges.
 The shake object as of this first version also contains the current actual euler and vector3 instance to use to offset a given object for a current frame tick.

 After the create method I have a roll public method which will change the current state of the [Euler](/2021/04/28/threejs-euler/) and [Vector3](/2018/04/15/threejs-vector3/) class instances that are used to [set the position of the object](/2022/04/04/threejs-object3d-position/) to which the shake object is applied to.
 Speaking of applying a shake object to an object3d based object such as a scene object, to do that I also have one more additional public method that is used to apply the current state of shake object.
 This object can be the scene object which is what I originally intended to use this with, but it can also be used with any other object based on object3d such as a group, mesh, or camera.